John Banville: Crime fiction

-The main character in Banville's Quirke series is a Dublin pathologist in the 1950s.
-The first three novels, Christine Falls (2006), The Silver Swan (2007), and Elegy for April (2011) were made into a crime drama television series, Quirke.
-Subsequent novels in the series were: A Death in Summer (2011), Vengeance (2012), Holy Orders (2013), Even the Dead (2016), April in Spain (2021), The Lock-Up (2023) and The Drowned (2024).
-The last three of these were published under Banville's own name.
-A related book (also published under Banville's own name) is Snow (2020), featuring the character of Detective Inspector St. John Strafford, who subsequently appeared in April in Spain and The Lock-Up.
+The eponymous character in the Quirke series is a pathologist based in 1950s Dublin.
+The first three books, Christine Falls (2006), The Silver Swan (2007), and Elegy for April (2011) were made into a drama series, Quirke which — after being shown in Ireland — aired on British television.
+Subsequent books in this series were: A Death in Summer (2011), Vengeance (2012), Holy Orders (2013), Even the Dead (2016), April in Spain (2021), The Lock-Up (2023) and The Drowned (2024).
+The last three of those appeared under Banville's own name.
+A related book — this one also published under Banville's name — is Snow (2020).
+This featured a character named Detective Inspector St John Strafford, who appeared in subsequent books April in Spain and The Lock-Up.

-Other crime novels, written under the name Benjamin Black, include The Lemur (2008), The Black-Eyed Blonde (2014), and Prague Nights (2017).
+Also published under the name Benjamin Black are crime books The Lemur (2008), The Black-Eyed Blonde (a Philip Marlowe novel, 2014), and Prague Nights (2017).

-The Secret Guests (2020) is an alternative history/crime novel, centred on a scenario in which the young British princesses Elizabeth and Margaret are evacuated to County Tipperary in 1940 to escape the threats of the London Blitz and a possible German invasion of Britain.
-This was published under the name B. W. Black.
-It again features the character of St. John Strafford.
+The Secret Guests (2020) is a work of alternative history crime, based on a scenario in which the young British princesses, Elizabeth and Margaret, are evacuated to County Tipperary in 1940 to escape the London Blitz and a possible German invasion of Britain.
+Again featuring St John Strafford, this book was published under the name B. W. Black.